Train Travel with Pets: Amtrak & Europe Rail Guide 2026

 Some scenic railways welcome pets for unforgettable experiences:

-- Durango & Silverton Narrow Gauge Railroad (Colorado): Dogs are allowed in open-air gondola cars on this historic mountain railroad through the San Juan Mountains.
-A spectacular experience.
+- Durango & Silverton Narrow Gauge Railroad (Colorado): Dogs allowed in open-air gondola cars on this historic mountain railroad through the San Juan Mountains.
+Spectacular.

 - Strasburg Rail Road (Pennsylvania): This historic steam railroad in Amish Country welcomes pets on certain cars.